Progressive, real-world learning. Online.

 To access your official course details for the year you started your degree, please visit the handbook

-Develop the knowledge, research skills and practical experience to make a difference in the cultural heritage and museum sector.
-Whether you want to work with collections, manage a museum or heritage site, safeguard Indigenous cultural heritage, support the conservation of intangible cultural heritage, or protect and interpret significant buildings, sites and landscapes, specific pathways through the Masters mean you can create a program that is right for you.
+Whether you want to create exhibitions, manage a museum or heritage site, safeguard Indigenous cultural heritage, support the conservation of intangible cultural heritage or protect and interpret significant objects, buildings, sites and landscapes, you’ll have the ability to tailor your studies to these disciplines throughout your masters.

 To qualify for the award of Master of Cultural Heritage and Museum Studies, a student must successfully complete 8 credit points as follows: